mlochbaum/BQN/spec/system.md

 ## Bitwise operations

-The system namespace `•bits` gives functions for efficiently applying bitwise and two's complement integer operations to arrays of data.
+The system namespace `•bit` gives functions for efficiently applying bitwise and two's complement integer operations to arrays of data.
 These functions should compute result values with native CPU instructions, preferably SIMD if available.

 | Name     | Args | Type     | Behavior
 |----------|------|----------|---------